Society for Contemporary Craft

 Contemporary Craft (CC), which was previously known as the Society for Contemporary Craft, presents contemporary art in craft media such as ceramics, metals, fiber, glass, wood, and mixed media by international, national, and regional artists.
 In 2020, CC relocated from The Strip District to its permanent location on Butler Street in the Lawrenceville neighborhood in Pittsburgh, Pennsylvania, United States.
-The organization offers cutting-edge exhibitions focus on multi-cultural diversity and social justice., artist-led, hands-on workshops, and a store featuring handcrafted art objects by artists from across the United States.
+The organization offers exhibitions focusing on multi-cultural diversity and social justice., artist-led, hands-on workshops, and a store featuring handcrafted art objects by artists from across the United States.
 CC is free admission and open to the public.

 Between three and four exhibits are displayed annually in CC's main gallery and bring in approximately 35,000 visitors.
 Another 100,000 visit the Satellite Gallery at One Mellon Center that was opened in 1990.
 This second gallery is located in the Pittsburgh Steel Plaza T-station and allows those working downtown the opportunity to experience art.

 CC is nonprofit, aiming to bring arts to the community.
 It provides as much free access and programs as possible.
 In addition to the current exhibits and various studio workshops, CC reaches out into the community and focuses on at-risk youth, seniors in assisted living, and those living in homeless shelters.